- DozenQ – The Fantastics

 - DozenQ – Chris Phillips

-01 How did you get started?
+01 How did the band get together?

 02 Where did your name come from?

-04 What drives you to make music?
+04 What drove you to make music together?

 06 Who writes your songs?
 What types of themes and subjects do you deal with?